-You need to write down your solution in a way that is clear and well organized so that your tutor will be able to read and correct it without difficulty.
+Doing the exercises is the best way to prepare for an exam. so that your tutor will be able to read and correct it without difficulty.
 The most important sections should be highlighted in some way (for example the solutions to mathematical problems).
 Your tutors, of course, will greatly appreciate it if you type your answers on a computer and print them out.
 If you turn in handwritten answers, it is a good idea to re-write the solutions so they are readable and understandable.
 In most cases, electronic exercises will be set, which means you have to create a PDF or PS file and upload it to a given portal.